Who We Are

 - Locate information regarding academic policies and procedures

 - Identify and seek assistance from campus resources or services as needed

 - Access information that increases their knowledge of New Paltz majors

 - Seek guidance from advisors in a timely and appropriate manner

 - Students also have a role in the advising process.
-While there are many people on campus to help you, from your advisor, to your instructors, to the Campus Resources listed at the end of this handbook, your education is ultimately just that: Yours!
+While there are many people on campus to help you, from your advisor, to your instructors, to campus resources, your education is just that: Yours!
 Make it meaningful, successful, and something you'll be proud of in the years to come.